- OCAT summary document on hookahs/shisha, February 2014.

 - "The New Big Tobacco: Inside Canada’s underground tobacco industry, a five-part series", The National Post, September 2010.

 - Contraband Smokes - Kids can get them anywhere.
-April 8, 2010 OCAT news release and video news report.
+April 8, 2010 OCAT news release.

 - Bill C-32 receives Royal Assent.
 Implementation dates for the bill are as follows: